CopperSpice API 2.0.0

 Detailed Description

-To start a process pass the command name and any required arguments which are necessary.
+To run a command pass the program name and any required arguments which are necessary.
 Arguments are supplied as individual strings in a QStringList.
-The following code runs "someUtility" and passes –version and –gui as two arguments.
+The following code runs "someUtility" and passes –version and –help as two arguments.

 QString cmdName = "./demo/examples/other/someUtility";